1EdTech/casa-protocol/protocol.md

 ## Solution

 This protocol describes an approach that treats each organization in the network as an autonomous system.
-Under this scheme, each organization is responsible for defining it's own peer trust, acceptance and sharing policies.
+Under this scheme, each organization is responsible for defining its own peer trust, acceptance and sharing policies.

 Each organization shall define its inbound and outbound peers:

 * An inbound peer is a peer from which the node is willing to accept URI information; in order to know where to pull information from, an inbound peer is defined explicitly by hostname.
 * An outbound peer is a peer to which the peer is willing to share URI information; an outbound peer may be configured as a remote address, or as a remote address and a wildcard mask, allowing for broad sharing policies to be implemented.

 While an organization may both accept from and share with a peer, this symmetry is not required.
 Further, when accepting applications from a peer, an organization may choose to accept only those that originate with the peer, or it may additionally accept applications that were shared with and propagated through the peer.

 To facilitate a relatively automated process of propagation, each organization may define filters and transformations for both inbound and outbound data: